 About the survey

-All participants in the survey work either for private or public companies with revenues in excess of $10 million or private equity firms.
-The participants hold senior ranks (at least director level).
-Forty-one percent of all respondents sit in the C-suite.
+All survey participants work either for private or public companies with revenues in excess of $10 million or for private equity firms.
+The participants hold senior ranks (director level or higher at the corporations).
+More than half of all respondents sit within the C-suite.
+This year, more respondents were owners, CEOs, directors, and vice presidents with fewer CFOs.
 All respondents are involved in M&A activity.